 SoHo+Co is a collaboration between Jasmin Sohi and Tom Holberton.
-We are a new award-winning London-based studio, exploring the translation of ideas and culture through design to create unique spaces + ideas.
+We are a London-based studio crossing boundaries between the disciplines of art, architecture and design.

 Victor Chu Prize for Excellence in Design